nemo-ml/nemo-ml/README.md

 ### Hi there I'm Mohd Naimuddin

 - 🔭 I’m currently working on **CAD Develpment** using C++ and <a href="https://dev.opencascade.org/about/project_overview">opencascade libraries.
-- 🌱 Basic Knowledge of **python and SQL**
+- 🌱 Basic Knowledge of **python and SQL** and further learning using online courses.
-- 🤝 I’m looking to collaborate on C++, CAD , open cascade and Data Science
+- 🤝 I’m looking to collaborate on C++, CAD , open cascade and Data Science.
 - 💻 I'm actively looking for **Software Engineer** Role.

 Connect with me on: